cchudzicki-ocw-testing/res.env-006-iap-2022/content/pages/syllabus.md

 The class ran as four 2-hour sessions during MIT's Independent Activities Period in January 2022.

-## Content and Materials
+## Topics and Activities

 The goal of this class was to provide participants with the opportunity to connect sustainable pedagogies with their teaching practices.
-We have a variety of students with a variety of experiences teaching and we’d like to grow with each other during the next four weeks..

 {{< tableopen >}}{{< tbodyopen >}}{{< tropen >}}{{< tdopen >}}